and Chief Executive Officer

 Bradley has more than 20 years of expertise in the financial services and technology industries.
 He has held a number of positions throughout his tenure with FIS, ranging from project leader to systems architect.
-He joined FIS through the acquisition of Metavante, where he served as divisional and then corporate chief technology officer.
+He joined FIS in 2009 through the acquisition of Metavante, where he served as divisional and corporate chief technology officer.
 Prior to Metavante, Bradley worked as a programmer analyst at Gallagher Bassett Information Services in Rolling Meadows, Ill.

 Bradley is an architecture practitioner in The Open Group Architecture Framework consortium in San Francisco.
-He serves on the board of directors for a not-for-profit research, education and public policy organization, Milwaukee Institute.
+He serves on the board of directors for a not-for-profit research, education and public policy organization, the Milwaukee Institute.
 Bradley also serves on the board of the Interactive Financial Exchange (IFX) forum as well as the Department of Computer Science Industrial Advisory Board for the University of Virginia.

 Bradley holds a Bachelor of Science degree in computer information systems from DeVry Institute of Technology in Addison, Ill., and he has completed coursework toward a master’s degree in business administration in technology management from the University of Phoenix.

-Chief Innovation Officer
+Chief Information Officer